 Since 4,000 B.C., flip-flops have been the choice footwear of many cultures.
-They've been beloved by everyone from the ancient Egyptians to the Romans, the Japanese and the Brazilians — who gave us Havaianas.
+They've been beloved by everyone from the ancient Egyptians to the Romans, Japanese and Brazilians — who gave us Havaianas.
 Some flip-flop fans even find a brand so comfortable they buy five pairs at once.

 'Ohana means family, and something for everyone

 A higher price, in this case, means higher quality

 After years of wearing flip-flops that cost less than a cup of coffee, it pained me to pay $90 for my first pair of 'Ohanas.
-But they were only so expensive because I bought them in a luxury resort gift shop.
-I was staying at Disney's Aulani and needed a pair of flip-flops, since my cheap ones broke.
+However, they were only so expensive because I bought them in a luxury resort gift shop.
+I was staying at Disney's Aulani resort and needed a new pair of flip-flops after my cheap ones broke.
 I tried the 'Ohanas on, and within seconds, bought them.
 The good news is they're not normally that expensive — they retail for $69.95.

-The latest style is normally $65, but as part of Nordstrom's Anniversary sale, the Wehi 'Ohana sandals (which feature an alternating solid and striped pattern) are available for $47.
 That may still seem expensive, but you get what you pay for.
-As one Amazon reviewer writes, "Sometimes I even wear these inside just because it's better on my feet/knees than cooking in the kitchen barefoot ... my joints weren't screaming like they would be if I stood for eight hours in $3 Old Navy flip flops."
+As one Amazon reviewer writes, "Sometimes I even wear these inside just because it's better on my feet/knees than cooking in the kitchen barefoot."

 They last a long time

 Despite being schlepped around the world and worn in about 40 countries, my 5-year-old 'Ohanas are still nice enough to wear to a casual beach wedding.
-One reason they've lasted so long is because they float and are water-resistant.
-They even hold up surprisingly well in salt water.
 I wore them at high tide in Australia in December and was surprised to find that they even hold up well in salt water.
 When I visited Israel's Dead Sea this winter and was warned the salty bottom would hurt my bare feet, I just packed these sandals.
 I wasn't going to go out and pay $15 for a pair of dorky water shoes I'd only wear one time.